narkissit/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 4. Go to **Runtime settings** &gt; **Policies** &gt; **DeliveryOptimization** to configure the policies.

-For more info about Delivery Optimization in general, see [Windows Update Delivery Optimization: FAQ](https://go.microsoft.com/fwlink/p/?LinkId=730684).
+For more info about Delivery Optimization in general, see [Windows Update Delivery Optimization: FAQ](https://go.microsoft.com/fwlink/p/?LinkId=730684) and [Delivery Optimization Configuration] (https://docs.microsoft.com/en-us/windows/deployment/update/waas-delivery-optimization)

 ### <a href="" id="bkmk-wu"></a>28.
 Windows Update